 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 For most people visiting Ecuador, their favourite place is a toss-up between Montañita or Baños.
-For us, Baños had so much more to do and see.
-A town built up primarily by tourism (historically domestic but now also international), the main draw of Baños is its natural hot springs, which provide waters for a number of local bathhouses.
+For us, Baños had so many more things to do and see.
+A town built up primarily by tourism (historically domestic but now also international), the main draw of Baños is its natural hot springs, which provide waters for a number of local bathhouses (or, you know, baños).

 It has a certain quaintness to it, but also a safe, light-hearted vibe that comes only with a tourist town.
 It’s not quite neon lights and Irish bars, but you can tell that most families there live off the gringo dollar.

 It’s important to know that the Baños that we and the vast majority of other tourists are talking about is Baños de Agua Santa, which is 4 hours south of Quito.
 Having originally planned to go straight from Peru to Guayaquil, the only reason we went to Cuenca in the first place is because we got confused by a different Baños which is just south of there, but luckily we realised before it was too late – and what a pleasant detour Cuenca was!

 After this guide on the things to do in Baños, Ecuador, don’t miss these popular posts:

 - Where to immerse yourself in Amazonian life in Ecuador